 Associate Director of Admissions

 Jeanne works specifically with active service members and their families to ensure a smooth transition to Western Washington University.
-Contact Jeanne directly with questions on how to apply for admission, how any credits you've earned will transfer, or any general enrollment questions.
+Contact her directly with questions on how to apply for admission, how earned credits will transfer, or any general enrollment questions.

 Additional campus resources